 “The rights of conscience, bodily integrity and self-determination are of the utmost importance and must not be eliminated on a broad basis for the asserted need to address a temporary and limited health scare… The negative effects of this heavy-handed overreaction will linger long after the short-lived and over-hyped outbreaks that supposedly necessitate it.”

-Whether you choose to vaccinate or not is irrelevant: Medical freedom is relevant to everyone who wishes to make their own decisions about their health.
+Whether you choose to vaccinate, partially vaccinate or abstain is irrelevant: Medical freedom is relevant to everyone who wishes to make their own decisions about their health.
+Medical procedures that could incur side effects or death are decisions that should be made by you and your doctor, not by a one-size-fits-all State mandate.

 I encourage you to stand for the freedom this country was built upon by contacting your local and national representatives and vocalizing your opposition to any bills in your state that take away your rights to informed consent and freedom of choice.